 Take a look at our project successes

-We will be working closely with the residents of Ladywood and Kingstanding by recruiting local people or those who know the area well to undertake an audit of need with residents, specifically; older people and adults with a learning disability, a physical disability or mental health condition.
-This information will be used to inform the design of a new Community Navigator service that will connect people with local groups, opportunities and services early, promote health and wellbeing, encourage the take up of individual budgets and support new community-led social care initiatives.
+Working closely with the residents of Ladywood and Kingstanding we recruited local people or those who knew the area well to undertake an audit of need with residents, specifically; older people and adults with a learning disability, a physical disability or mental health condition.
+The information was be used to inform the design of a new Community Navigator service that connects people with local groups, opportunities and services early and promotes health and wellbeing.

 Research and Engagement

-Local people are being recruited and trained by Turning Point to become Community Researchers who will use a range of methods including face-to-face interviews, attending community events and focus groups to explore how residents currently connect with services, perceive Individual Budgets and how they access information, advice and guidance - these findings will inform the Community Navigator service design.
+21 local people were recruited and trained by Turning Point to become Community Researchers, they used a range of methods including face-to-face interviews, attending community events and focus groups to explore how residents connect with services, perceive Individual Budgets and how they access information, advice and guidance - these findings directly informed the Community Navigator service design.

-In addition we will also engage with the wider community to explore existing groups, organisations and individuals who could potentially provide care and support to client groups through volunteer programmes, support groups or micro-enterprise services to people with Individual Budgets for example personal assistant services.
+In addition we will also engaged with the wider community to explore existing groups, organisations and individuals who could potentially provide care and support to client groups through volunteer programmes, support groups or micro-enterprise services.

 Outline of the Community Navigator service:

-Year 1: A community-led research and engagement programme (Oct - Dec) Review of engagement findings and development of service (Jan +)
+Year 1: A community-led research and engagement programme (Oct - Dec 2012)